Skip to main content

 Open

 The Department of Veterans Affairs agreed with this recommendation.
-As of February 2025, VA said the agency implemented new procedures for 12 of the top 15 widely used software titles but it has yet to demonstrate that it has developed and implemented procedures to compare the number of licenses in use with the number of licenses purchased for the five widely used software licenses.
+As of February 2025, VA said the agency implemented new procedures for 12 of the top 15 widely used software titles but, as of January 2026, it has yet to demonstrate that it has developed and implemented procedures to compare the number of licenses in use with the number of licenses purchased.
 Further, VA said that it plans to refine the system of record to match purchased licenses with licenses utilized, and to implement a centralized software approach to ensure software is tracked throughout its entire lifecycle.
-It anticipates implementing governance procedures to track software in accordance with new processes by June 30, 2025, in line with this recommendation.
+It anticipates implementing governance procedures to track software in accordance with new processes by March 2026, in line with this recommendation.
 We will continue to monitor the department's efforts to fully implement this recommendation.

 Office of Personnel Management The Director of OPM should ensure that the agency consistently tracks software licenses that are currently in use for its widely used licenses by, at a minimum, consistently implementing its procedures for tracking license usage.
 (Recommendation 13)